liangtam/EzComs_art-commission-manager/frontend/README.md

 - As an artist, I want to also be able to see orders I've made
 - As an artist, I want to be able to log in

+## Note to self's
+- Question components have a lot of repeated code.
+Consider hiearchy and have them extend a common question class?